finlayslorach/finlayslorach.github.io/_posts/2023-01-04-high_throughput_image_analysis.md

 loss_func = loss_func.to(device)
 ```

 The most useful part to do now is to derive biological insight from these predictions.
 We can identify what is seperating these different treatment groups by opening up the networks layers and extracting the features that predict the correct treatment group 60% of the time.
-I believe this took quite a long time to run.

 To extract the models embedding I focus on the final fully connected layer of the model, which has the dimension [0,2048].
 I load the optimised weights generated from training and run the model without  updating of the models weights - I purely just want to see what the final layer of the network is.
 My model (see separate post) is set up to save the channels of the fully-connected layer.
 I concatenate all the embeddings from each batch of images fed to the model and save these alongside the ground truth label and the predicted label in a pickle file.